Advance Healthcare Directives

 Think Ahead is part of an initiative by the Irish Hospice Foundation.
 Think Ahead aims to help people think about, discuss and record what their preferences are in the event of emergency, serious illness or death.

-You can download or order a Think Ahead Planning Pack on the Irish Hospice Foundation's website.
+You can download or order a Think Ahead Planning Pack on the Irish Hospice Foundation's website which includes a template Advance Healthcare Directive.